BA (Carl), MA, PhD (Tor)

 - “Maistre and Hobbes on Providential History and the English Civil War.”
 Clio 30:3 (2001): 267-288.

-Early modern political thought, history of political thought, western conceptions of East Asia, East Asian thought and culture, early modern piracy.
+Early modern political thought, history of political thought, western conceptions of East Asia, East Asian thought and culture, early modern piracy, intercultural ideas of the sea and seafaring.